-- Meet with a residence life professional staff member to discuss room change process and obtain a room change request form. - Complete, sign and return the room change request form to a residence life professional staff member. - If changing a room/building increases the cost of your room charge, you will need the approval of the Business Office and the Dean of Student Affairs and Enrollment and/or designee before proceeding. - If permission has been granted by the Business Office and the Dean of Students and Enrollment and/or designee, inform your roommate and/ or suite mates (when applicable) of room changes. - Students must follow the necessary check-in and check-out procedures outlined by the Office of Student Affairs.
+- Meet with the building RD or Director of Residence Life to discuss room change process and obtain a room change request form. - Complete, sign and return the room change request form to the Director of Residence Life.

+- If changing a room/building increases the cost of your room charge, you will need the approval of the Accounts Receivable Department and the Office of Student Affairs before proceeding. - If permission has been granted by the Office of Student Affairs, inform your roommate and/or suite mates (when applicable) of room changes. - Students must follow the necessary check-in and check-out procedures outlined by the Office of Student Affairs.
 Failure to do so could result in an improper move fine.